Seixas/ABAP_training/README.md

 Para adicionar função customizada em um fullscreen ALV é necessário copiar um 'GUI Status' como STANDARD na SE90 ou SE41, de um programa standard como SAPLSALV ou SAPLKKBL, modifica-lo dentro do report Z adicionando a função e icone, depois adiciona-lo no abap set_screen_status do salv table.

+Bug in SE80 width> Go to SE16, edit the table RSEUMOD, for your user, increase the value of WIDTH to say 200 and save, then try SE80 again.
+(SE16: Display and mark the records you want to change or delete, show detail view (F7).
+Enter /h to activate debugger, ENTER.
+You find yourself in debugger in form set_status_val.
+Change the value of variable code to 'DELE' for deletion, 'EDIT' for change or 'INSR', then F8 to continue.
+Now the respective function is active. )